menyf/100-hours-projects/002_skateboarding.md

 Play alone in the parking lot of apartment for 1h.
 I can do a little of regular.

 Total time = 7h30min + 1h = 8h30min.

+## Day 9 - 04/25/2020

+I find it tired to keep doing this, but still make it today.

+Play alone in the parking lot of apartment for 1h.

+Total time = 8h30min + 1h = 9h30min.